magomimmo/modern-cljs/doc/tutorial-13.md

 ```

 This is not a suprise if you take into account that it was made
-more than two years ago, when CLJS was eventually floating just in few
+more than two years ago, when CLJS was floating aroun in just a few
 clojure-ist minds.

 The surprise is that Chas Emerick chose it just five months ago,